Studying in the UK

 Host family or halls-of-residence

-Select Studies programmes include options for both host families and halls-of-residence.
+Our College Select programmes include options for both host families and halls-of-residence.
 Read our guide to both options below, and contact us if you need help choosing the right option for your students.

 Living with a host family is a unique way to experience the British culture.
 Students live as a member of the family, sharing family meals and taking part in family life and activities.